-Scope 1, 2 and 3 explained The GHG Protocol Corporate Standard classifies a company's greenhouse gas (GHG) emissions into three 'scopes'
+Scope 1, 2 and 3 explained

+The GHG Protocol Corporate Standard classifies a company's greenhouse gas (GHG) emissions into three 'scopes'.

-- Scope 1 emissions are emissions from company owned or controlled sources and therefore known as direct emissions, e.g. from vehicles. - Scope 2 emissions are emissions from the generation of purchased energy and are therefore known as indirect emissions, e.g. from electricity.
+- · Scope 1 emissions are emissions from company owned or controlled sources and therefore known as direct emissions, e.g. from vehicles. - Scope 2 emissions are emissions from the generation of purchased utilities and are therefore known as indirect emissions, e.g. from electricity. - Scope 3 emissions occur in the company value chain, including both upstream and downstream emissions, and are therefore known as indirect emissions (not included in scope 2), e.g. from the supply chain.
+For financial institutions, the largest source of scope 3 emissions is financed emissions, which are generated as a result of financial services, investments and lending.
+These emissions fall under scope 3 category 15 in the Greenhouse Gas Protocol.